aws/aws-cdk/packages/aws-cdk/README.md

    stack name as an argument.
 4. The CLI will prompt you to pass in the actual names of the resources you are importing.
 After you supply it, the import starts.
-6. When `cdk import` reports success, the resource is managed by CDK.
+5. When `cdk import` reports success, the resource is managed by CDK.
 Any subsequent changes in the construct configuration will be reflected on the resource.

-**Limitations**
+#### Limitations

 This feature is currently in preview.
 Be aware of the following limitations:

 - Importing resources in nested stacks is not possible
-- The current user's credentials are used (instead of synthesized credentials)
+- Uses the deploy role credentials (necessary to read the encrypted staging bucket).
+Requires a new version (version 12) of the bootstrap stack, for the added IAM permissions to the `deploy-role`.
 - Some complex import operations might not work successfully
 - Not all CloudFormation resources support importing yet